Rabbits and hares in art: Judaism

 In Judaism, the rabbit is considered an unclean animal, because "though it chews the cud, does not have a divided hoof."
 This led to derogatory statements in the Christian art of the Middle Ages, and to an ambiguous interpretation of the rabbit's symbolism.
 The "shafan" in Hebrew has symbolic meaning.
 Although rabbits were a non-kosher animal in the Bible, positive symbolic connotations were sometimes noted, as for lions and eagles.
-16th century German scholar Rabbi Yosef Hayim Yerushalmi, saw the rabbits as a symbol of the Diaspora.
+16th century German scholar Rabbi Yosef Hayim Yerushalmi, saw the rabbit as a symbol of the Diaspora.
 In any case, a three hares motif was a prominent part of many Synagogues.

 Classical Antiquity

 In Classical Antiquity, the hare, because it was prized as a hunting quarry, was seen as the epitome of the hunted creature that could survive only by prolific breeding.
 Herodotus, Aristotle, Pliny and Claudius Aelianus all described the rabbit as one of the most fertile of animals.
 It thus became a symbol of vitality, sexual desire and fertility.
 The hare served as an attribute of Aphrodite and as a gift between lovers.
 In late antiquity it was used as a symbol of good luck and in connection with ancient burial traditions.